 Literally, no one else has ever fished these waters, as there is nowhere to land a float plane, and they are largely too small to run a jet sled on.
 They are, wonderfully, geographically exclusive fisheries available only to Mark Miller and his Talaheim Lodge guests.
 They all load up with spawning salmon – during the course of the season many get all five species of Pacific salmon – and consequently they are also chock full of gorging rainbows and, in some cases, sea run dollies.
 For the angler wanting to escape ALL other anglers and enjoy fast fishing in a wilderness setting, Talaheim is an excellent choice.

-Not included in your angling package at Talaheim Lodge are fishing equipment; Alaska State Fishing License (and tags if applicable); gratuities; alcohol other than what is served at dinner and items of a personal nature.
+Not included in your angling package at Talaheim Lodge are fishing equipment; Alaska State Fishing License (and tags if applicable); gratuities (please have cash); alcohol other than what is served at dinner and items of a personal nature.

 The Fly Shop® is not in the insurance business, but we recommend Travel Guard coverage as a service with a desire to see your best interests protected.
 It is impossible to know when an unfortunate situation (loss of luggage, fly rods, illness in the family, or an accident) may occur.
 However, such things can and do happen, and this insurance can provide a means of recourse against non-refundable financial losses.